bmillwood/nixos-friendica/README.md

 to be writeable by the server user.

-There are a few measures I could take to improve this situation, my favourite being insisting on use of php-fpm and a chroot environment so that running PHP processes can't access most of the filesystem.
-Also, if you feel qualified to review or pentest the code to the point where you feel comfortable with it, go right ahead.
+There are a few measures I could take to improve this situation, my favourite being setting up php-fpm in a chroot environment so that running PHP processes can't access most of the filesystem.

+If you feel qualified to review or pentest the code to the point where you feel comfortable with it, go right ahead.
 But I don't think I can endorse it in its current state.

 ## License